avkhimen/service_life_unserved_energy_graph/README.md

-# service_life_unserved_energy_graph
+# Service Life Unserved Energy Graph

-Code to produce graphs of unserved energy vs service life
+Code to produce graphs of unserved energy vs service life for multiple states of health of the BESS.
+Run all cells in the notebook in sequence.

+# License

+Free to use by anyone.